littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 ## How to learn Shiny?
-The best way to learn Shiny, of course, is to watch the series of [**Shiny tutorials**](http://shiny.rstudio.com/tutorial/){:target="_blank"} It will cover all the Shiny topics from beginner to advanced level.
-It will however takes time.
+The best way to learn Shiny, of course, is by watching the series of [**Shiny tutorials**](http://shiny.rstudio.com/tutorial/){:target="_blank"}.
+It will cover all the Shiny topics from beginner to advanced level.
+It will however take time.
 What I did in my internship is to look at a simple Shiny example and then began directly to build my app.
 When there was something I didn't know how to do, I googled it.
-It is maybe not a good habit of learning, but in a limit time constraint, it has allowed me to build an application that meets all my need (though it's not optimal).
+It is maybe not a good habit of learning, but in a limit time constraint, it allowed me to build an application that meets all my needs (though it's not optimal).

 So the point is, the series of Shiny tutorials is where to start learning from.
-Other useful guides could by found on Goolge.
-Since I have passed some time on doing the same thing, I'll try to list all the important points I have learned about Shiny in the next sections for you, so that you don't have to google too many times when developing your Shiny app.
+Other useful guides could by found on Google.
+Since I have passed some time on doing the same thing, I'll try to list all the important points I have learned so far about Shiny in the next sections for you, so that you don't have to google too many times when developing your Shiny app.

 ## Shiny structure

-The logic of Shiny relies on the two notions that are very close to the web ones: client side and server side.
+The logic of Shiny relies on the two notions that are very close to the web's ones: client side and server side.
 Client side is the component in interaction with the end-users.
-Server side is the component through what your R program receives requests from users, runs R code and then send the response to the client side.
+Server side is the component through what your R program receives requests from users, runs R code and then sends the response to the client side.

 <center>
 <a href="{{ site.url }}/images/shiny_scheme.png"><img src="{{ site.url }}/images/shiny_scheme.png" alt="image"></a>
 </center>

-Based on this principle, Shiny requires 2 R scripts: one for the User Interface, named `ui.r`, and one for the Server, named `server.r`.
-What you want to display on the the interface needs to be declared in the `ui.r` script; how this thing is done needs to be defined in `server.r`.
-Below is a typical structure of a Shiny application:
+Based on this principle, Shiny requires 2 R scripts: the first one for the User Interface, named `ui.r`, and the second one for the Server, named `server.r`.
+What you want to display on the interface needs to be declared in the `ui.r` script; how this thing is done needs to be defined in `server.r`.
+You can find below a typical structure of a Shiny application:

 <center>
 <a href="{{ site.url }}/images/shiny_structure.png"><img src="{{ site.url }}/images/shiny_structure.png" alt="image"></a>